The basic format for citing articles is as follows:

 Oglethorpe, Arnold.
 Review of The Merchant of Mars, directed by Honoria Glossop.
 Contemporary Shakespeares, vol. 1, no. 2, 2014, pp. 9-10.

-The MLA Handbook suggests that if a work lacks a title, you may insert a short descriptive phrase.
-This certainly applies to editorials and letters to the editor, which may occasionally be missing a title:
+If a work lacks a title, you may insert a short descriptive phrase.
+This applies to editorials and letters to the editor, which may occasionally be missing a title:

 Johnson, Breanna.
 Letter.
 Chuggington Post [Feuilleton, CA], 11 Apr.
 2017, E9.